 It’s no secret that having a solid programming background can take your career to the top.
 Programmers get to work on exciting and rewarding projects, and they bring home a healthy paycheck to boot.
-Having coding skills is a must in today’s business climate, and there are lots of coding bootcamps, such as the Penn LPS coding bootcamp, out there to help you get the abilities you need to make it big in programming.
+Having coding skills is a must in today’s business climate, and there are lots of university coding bootcamps, such as the Penn LPS coding bootcamp, out there to help you get the abilities you need to make it big in programming.

 In this article, we take a look at the coding bootcamp offered by the University of Pennsylvania’s College of Liberal and Professional Studies (LPS).
 We dive deep into the subjects you’ll be taking, the instructors who will teach those subjects, where you’ll go to learn them, give you an idea of what you can expect to pay, and cover your financial aid and support options.
 Okay, let’s do this thing!